devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/deployment.md

 | `Advanced (YAML)` | If you want to do additional configurations, then click **Advanced (YAML)** for modifications.<br>Refer [Advanced (YAML)](https://docs.devtron.ai/usage/applications/creating-application/deployment-template/rollout-deployment#3.-advanced-yaml) section for more detail.</br> |
 | `Show application metrics` | You can enable `Show application metrics` to see your application's metrics-CPU Service Monitor usage, Memory Usage, Status, Throughput and Latency.<br>Refer [Application Metrics](https://docs.devtron.ai/v/v0.5/usage/applications/app-details/app-metrics) for more detail.</br> |

+{% hint style="warning" %}
+Super-admins can lock keys in deployment template to prevent non-super-admins from modifying those locked keys.
+Refer [Lock Deployment Config](../../global-configurations/lock-deployment-config.md) to know more.
+{% endhint %}

 ## 1. Yaml File